 EMF say that "oxo-degradable plastics left in the open environment, in the UK, degrade to small fragments in two to five years, and they will still remain visible as litter before they start to fragment."
-What they do not say is that they convert into biodegradable material which is no longer a plastic, and that ordinary plastic will degrade to small fragments in a similar timescale and will persist for very much longer before they biodegrade.
+What they do not say is that ordinary plastic will degrade to small fragments and will remain visible for very much longer before they become biodegradable.